Focus on you

 Can be used for eligible day care expenses for your child up to age 13, such as day care or after-school care, and elder care expenses.
 It isn't for your dependents’ health care expenses.
 Use the Via Benefits website or mobile app to request your day care reimbursement.
 You can also use the provider signature tool to avoid the hassle of uploading supporting receipts.

-For an overview on how the high deductible health plans work with a Health Savings Account, visit the medical plan choices section here.
+For an overview on how the High Deductible Health Plans work with a Health Savings Account (HSA), visit the medical plan choices section here.

 Health Savings Accounts